weiwei4396/BroCOLI/README.md

 ### Single cell data

-## Output specification
+## Output files
-In bulk data processing, a total of three output files are generated：
+After bulk data processing is complete, a total of five files are generated.
+- `counts_gene.txt`:
+    + Column 1

 ## All Arguments